andyrichardson/fixture-example-project/README.md

 This is a lightweight example project which uses fixtures! 🎉

-To find out more about fixtures and why you might want to use them, check out [this blog post]().
+To find out more about fixtures and why you might want to use them, check out **[this blog post](https://formidable.com/blog/2020/fixture-first/)**.

 ### Stack